• Skip to primary navigation

 Instructions

-4. Place the butter and herbs and seasonings into a mixing bowl and mix to combine.
+2. Add the butter, herbs and spices to a mixing bowl and mix until all ingredients are well combined.
 Set ⅓ of the mixture aside.
 This will be for the top of the turkey.

-6. Once you have packed ⅔ of the butter under the skin, massage the turkey, on top of the skin, to evenly distribute the butter.
+5. Once you have packed ⅔ of the butter under the skin, massage the turkey, on top of the skin, to evenly distribute the butter under the skin.

 Notes